-It is worth spending a little time reflecting on why unraveled, congested markets fail to produce competitive, stable outcomes, i.e. why standard arbitrage and recontracting arguments fail.
-Suppose there is an outcome that is not competitive, why would a firm and a worker who would both prefer to be matched to each other not act on this, and match to each other as opposed to their current partner?
-There are (at least) two constraints commonly observed in naturally occurring markets.
-The worker may have agreed to some prior commitment and may not be free to change his mind.
-Alternatively, if firms have a limited number of positions, the firm may have already hired another worker, that it cannot fire at will, or easily, or without loss of reputation.
+if firms have a limited number of positions, the firm may have already hired another worker, who it cannot fire at will, or easily, or without loss of reputation.
 Then why did the firm and the worker make these prior commitments in the first place?
-For firms and workers to realize their best possible outcomes, the market has to transmit sufficient information that allows firms and workers to determine their stable match partner without first engaging in binding commitments.
+For firms and workers to realize their best possible outcomes, the market has to transmit sufficient information to allow firms and workers to determine their stable match partner without first engaging in binding commitments.
 Much of the benefit of a market has to do with bringing together many buyers and sellers at the same time, so that they can consider a wide range of possible transactions.
 This is however not what happens in unraveled markets that experience exploding offers: In such markets participants are not able to gather information about multiple options and then act on that information to seek out their most preferred alternatives.
 Choices must be made from a very small set of alternatives and in a short period of time.
 Decisions are reached on the basis of very limited information.

-While there are not many detailed models of congested decentralized markets, Niederle and Yariv (2007) show theoretically how exploding offers, even in markets in which no other frictions are present, in general do not allow participants to reach a stable outcome.
-The problem is that the transmission of information is reduced compared to markets in which offers are tendered without a binding deadline.27
+While there are not many detailed models of congested decentralized markets, Niederle and Yariv (2008) show theoretically how exploding offers, even in markets in which no other frictions are present, in general do not allow participants to reach a stable outcome.
+The problem is that the transmission of information is reduced compared to markets in which offers are tendered without a binding deadline.28

 This description of obstacles to a stable outcome suggests that markets that are especially prone to unraveling are markets in which frictions are important, such as high costs of making an offer, or a long time required to make an offer (or a high cost of waiting for some participants).
 It may also be that markets in which employers are not very flexible in the number of workers they can hire are especially vulnerable to the difficulties caused by congestion.
 Recall, e.g. the college football bowls: in a market in which transactions are made early, there are costs to waiting too long to try to engage a team, as good teams may become committed to other bowls.
 Neither can a bowl simply add a third team to its game because it turns out that a good team was overlooked early in the market.
 That is, a bowl needs to field exactly two teams.
-Similarly, medical residency and fellowship programs have inelastic demand for residents and fellows, because of the way that funding and sometimes accreditation are determined by the patient load of the program.
+Similarly, medical residency and fellowship programs have inelastic demand for residents and fellows, because of the way that funding and sometimes accreditation of those programs are determined by their ratio of doctors to patients.